sfiligoi/unifrac-binaries/README.md

         --n-partials 	[OPTIONAL] If mode==partial-report, the number of partitions to compute.
         --report-bare	[OPTIONAL] If mode==partial-report, produce barebones output.
         --n-substeps 	[OPTIONAL] Internally split the problem in n substeps for reduced memory footprint, default is 1.
+        --normalize-sample-counts	[OPTIONAL] Should it normalize sample counts?: true  : [DEFAULT] Do normalize, i.e. standard unifrac. false : Do not normalize, i.e. absolute quant mode.
         --format|-r	[OPTIONAL]  Output format:
                                  ascii : Original ASCII format. (default if mode==one-off) hdf5_nodist : HFD5 format, no distance matrix. (default if mode==multi)